baetyl/baetyl/doc/us-en/customize/How-to-import-third-party-libraries-for-python-runtime.md

     path: var/db/openedge/function-sayhi-code
 ```

-Generally, using the standard library of the system python environment may not meet our needs.
+Generally, using the standard libraries of the system python environment may not meet our needs.
 In fact, it is often necessary to import some third-party libraries.
 Two examples are given below.

-## Import `requests` third-Party Libraries
+## Import `requests` third-party libraries

 Suppose we want to crawl a website and get the response.
 Here, we can import a third-party library [`requests`](https://pypi.org/project/requests).
 How to import it, as shown below: